-However, this is not the case in other countries, most notably in the US and Germany.
-In the case of the US v Jeong, 624 F 3d 706 (2010), a South Korean national was tried in South Korea for paying bribes to American public officials.
+However, this is not the case in other countries, most notably in the United States and Germany.
+In the case of the United States v.
+Jeong, 624 F. 3d 706 (2010), a South Korean national was tried in South Korea for paying bribes to American public officials.
 He was convicted and served 58 days in jail in addition to having to pay a fine of approximately \$21,000.
-Pursuant to a mutual legal assistance treaty between the two countries, the US sought evidence from South Korean officials in relation to Mr Jeong.
-The Americans specifically noted in their request for information from the South Korean government that 'the Government [US] understands that Jeong was convicted earlier this year of the offence of interference with foreign trade in the...Republic of Korea, and therefore, it is not seeking to further prosecute Jeong'.
-Despite this 'assurance', Mr Jeong then travelled to the US, was arrested, indicted for bribery and conspiracy, and sentenced to five years' imprisonment and to a \$50,000 fine for the exact same matter see: Tyler Hodgson, 'The gift that keeps on giving: Does the protection against double jeopardy have any application to international crime?'
-Vol 19 Iss 4 'Journal of Financial Crime', pp 326-331.
+Pursuant to a mutual legal assistance treaty between the two countries, the United States sought evidence from South Korean officials in relation to Mr. Jeong.
+The Americans specifically noted in their request for information from the South Korean government that "the Government [US] understands that Jeong was convicted earlier this year of the offence of interference with foreign trade in the...Republic of Korea, and therefore, it is not seeking to further prosecute Jeong".
+Despite this "assurance", Mr. Jeong then travelled to the United States, was arrested, indicted for bribery and conspiracy and sentenced to five years imprisonment and to a \$50,000 fine for the exact same conduct.

 Therefore, any FCPA settlement must take into account all countries that enjoy potential concurrent jurisdiction over the same conduct.
-In global settlements for corruption and bribery charges, it is important that primary negotiations be conducted with the nation(s) that do not recognise international double jeopardy such as the US and Germany (for a more detailed analysis on this subject first place and to prepare their response when they suspect that bribery conduct may have taken place.
-Since there are many Canadian subsidiaries of US and foreign companies operating in Canada and overseas these companies (and their counsel) will be increasingly forced to deal with Canadian initiated investigations and prosecutions which will often be coordinated with US and foreign authorities.
-In such circumstances, lead defending counsel will be required to have extensive experience with and a deep understanding of the art and science of transnational criminal defence.
+In global settlements for corruption and bribery charges, it is important that primary negotiations be conducted with the nation(s) that do not recognize international double jeopardy such as the United States and Germany (For a more detailed analysis on this subject matter see: Tyler Hodgson, "The gift that keeps on giving: Does the protection against double jeopardy have any application to international crime?"
+Journal of Financial Crime, Vol. 19 Iss: 4, pp.326 - 331).